 Even if you just stay in Medellin, you are going to have a fantastic time, but Medellin is also in great position for some amazing day trips and activities.
 Guatape is about a two-hour ride away from the city and is very much worth going to.
 Hike the giant rock, take in the colorful canvases of the city’s casas, and stop by Pablo Escobar’s old mansion to do some… paintballing.
 Oh yeah, if you’re into Narcos or Pablo Escobar, Medellin is the city to be in.
 Many tourists think of Pablo Escobar and cocaine when they think of Colombia.
 Rather than try to bury that dark part of Medellin’s past, many tours will gladly educate you on one of the world’s most cruel and fascinating figures.

 As one of the Americas’ largest cities and Colombia’s capital city, Bogota is probably the city most well-known by travelers itching to go to Colombia.
 But seriously, go to Medellin instead.
 If I were to go back to Colombia, it would be a no-brainer for me to go back to Medellin.
 Part of that reason is because I told some little kids I’d come back to kick their asses in soccer again, but even if that were a non-issue, I would still pick Medellin hands-down.

 Check out my Colombia video below to get a small taste of what the beautiful country of Colombia has to offer.

-It barely scratches the surface, but hopefully it convinces you to go to this fantastic country, especially Medellin!
-Nothing will do the beauty, culture, and life of Colombia justice, so you’ll just have to check it out for yourself.
+It barely scratches the surface, but hopefully, it convinces you to go to this fantastic country, especially Medellin!
+Nothing will do the beauty, culture, and life of Colombia justice.
+You’ll just have to check it out for yourself.